JacobDPoland/AgTechObsidian/summer/5-29-2025 at AgriLife (Project 2).md

 - Creating Plot boundaries on page 51 of the manual
 - Calculating NDVI from Separate Bands on Page 60 of the manual
 - Exporting Excel files from Shapefile on page 67
+- Creating color maps on page 66 (RdYGn is a commonly used color mapping)
+- Exporting processed image files for reports
 ### Band numbers from the drone's sensor:
 1 is Blue
 2 is Green